© 2020 PikeTec All rights reserved

 By default, TPT supports lots of common C or C++ code features and even less frequently used ones.
 For special requests TPT is also flexible enough for manual tweaks.
 TPT masters your C and C++ tests — and you save time to focus on your product development.

 TPT analyzes the structure of your C or C++ code automatically.
 It extracts all data types, variables and functions to get all the interface information of the system under test.
-TPT handles scalar variables, arrays, multidimensional arrays, structs, pointers, maps and curves.
+TPT handles scalar variables, arrays, multidimensional arrays, structs, pointers, maps, curves and class instances.
 Even fix point scaling is easily managed by TPT so that the tester operates with natural physical values.

-Function calls and function stubs are also supported by TPT.
+Function calls and function stubs are also supported and generated by TPT allowing the user to control their return values and arguments.
 The task scheduling with one or many C functions makes testing of your code very easy and flexible.

 TPT automatically generates wrapper code that encapsules your code and connects it to TPT.
 If needed, TPT instruments your code either to access non-public variables or to track coverage conditions.

-Tools such as MinGW, GCC, Visual Studio, BCC, or LLVM can be used to compile the executable.
+Tools such as MinGW, GCC or Visual Studio can be used to compile the executable.

 You don’t have to care about all the details of test harness generation and test execution.
 It is as simple as pushing a button.
 TPT together with the generated test harness do all the work for you.
 TPT starts and controls the entire test execution.